 - total dissolved solids (TDS)

-Water-Right uses thin film composite (TFC) membranes in its Eclipse™ R.O. systems and Impression Series® R.O. systems.
-This type of membrane is resistant to bacteria breakdown and has a high rejection rate of 95 to 97 percent on average.
+Water-Right often uses thin film composite (TFC) membranes. which are resistant to bacteria breakdown and have a high rejection rate of 95 to 97 percent on average.
 TFC membranes are not chlorine-resistant, which is why a carbon prefilter is used.

 Steps 3 & 4: Post Filtration and Final Polish